 Kiernan Mathews (Ed.D.
 University of Pennsylvania, Ed.M.
-Harvard University) is the Director and Principal Investigator of the Collaborative on Academic Careers in Higher Education at Harvard's Graduate School of Education.
+Harvard University) is the Executive Director and Principal Investigator of the Collaborative on Academic Careers in Higher Education at Harvard's Graduate School of Education.

 At COACHE, Mathews leads the project's strategic planning, research, and development.
-In these roles, he also provides counsel for senior administrators about the academic workplace and the effective use of data in a shared governance context.
+In these roles, he also provides counsel for senior administrators about the academic workplace and the use of faculty data in a shared governance context.
 His work intersects variously with the activities of provosts, deans, institutional researchers, diversity officers, sponsored projects, general counsel, institutional review boards, finance officers, faculty senates, and department chairs.
 At national conferences and on COACHE campuses, Mathews regularly leads workshops, guides discussions, and provides counsel for academic policymakers.

 Prior to his work in the academy, Mathews launched new technology and education projects at Routledge Publishing and The LEGO Company.
 He holds a doctorate from the University of Pennsylvania, a master’s from Harvard, and a bachelor of arts from the University of Houston.